dakep/pense-rpkg/cran-comments.md

-Fixes the CRAN build warning reported by GCC 14.1.0.
+Fixes the CRAN build errors reported by GCC-UBSAN and adds two major new features: implement RIS-CV for better hyper-parameter selection and add the option to choose the "optimal" rho function instead of Tukey's bisquare.
+Further removes the deprecated __STDC_LIMIT_MACROS macro as per Prof. Ripley's email.

 ## Test environments
 * local x86_64-apple-darwin20, R version 4.4.0 Patched (2024-04-30 r86503)